hostmobility/documentation/docs/interfaces/hmm/leds.md

 LEDs are used to indicate [system flashing](../../system/update.md).

 LED 1 will be yellow when entering u-boot and green when leaving.
 The same LED is then set up with a heartbeat trigger from device tree and blink in green light to indicate that the system is running.
+After that point, any application running on the device may take over and change the behavior of the LEDs.
+If your product comes with customer specific software, see the dedicated software manual companion for the specific LED matrix.

 ### The following LEDs are available